sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 2. and most importantly ["Sean Carroll - The Passage of Time & the Meaning of Life"](https://www.youtube.com/watch?v=7BH6XCRZad8)

 <pre translate=yes>
+Imagine a cup, in a cup there is:
+1. (at the bottom) a coffee
+2. (at the middle) some thing that separates coffee and milk, e.g. from plastic
+3. (at the top) a milk

+then imagine a separation magically disappeared.
+What will happen next is that coffee and milk will start to slowly mix together AND created tornados (e.g. tornados of milk in the coffee OR tornados of coffee in the milk)

-We are a little tornados in a cup on a border of coffee and milk when they are mixed together
+WE ARE these little tornados in a cup (on a border of coffee and milk, when they are mixed together)

-1. coffee and milk are fully separated - low entropy, beginning of universe
+1. coffee and milk are fully separated - beginning of universe, LOW ENTROPY
-2. coffee and milk starts to mix - human civilization then black holes are everywhere, but black holes evaporate, hight entropy
+2. coffee and milk starts to mix - human civilization then black holes are everywhere, but black holes evaporate, HIGH ENTROPY
-3. coffee and milk are fully mixed - all black holes have evaporated, only the plain energy, low entropy again
+3. coffee and milk are fully mixed - all black holes have evaporated, only the plain energy, LOW ENTROPY again

 Soon the process will repeat, all energy combinations will be tried.

 Then, in one place, there will be a combination that is the same (or almost the same) as the "begging of universe" combination.

-New universe, like a bubble amongst other bubbles (other expanding universes in multiverse), have appeared in a glue of "plane energy".
+This is the New universe, like a bubble amongst other bubbles (other expanding universes in multiverse), that have appeared in a glue of "plane energy".
 </pre>

 ---------